farazrahman/db-driven-api-for-beginners/README.md

    2. transform.py- used as an import in the subsequent step, performs steps like renaming columns, eliminating unwanted or additional columns.
    3. load.py- connects to the db created in step 1 and loads the data.
 The DDL and DML functions are integrated in python code.
 2. DB denormalization to create a view:
-   1. view.py - creates a combined view/ report from the original tables as sp_ap_table.
+   1. view.py - creates a combined view/ report from the original tables as sp_ap_rpt.
 3. create a web service:
    1. app.py - web service using Flask framework  that hooks up to ‘sp_ap_rpt’ and take an input project id (Gpxxxxx) to return a JSON output containing the values from the  underlying table